 Symptoms Of Salmonella Infection In Dogs

-Some dogs may experience no symptoms even though they are infected with salmonella.
-Instead, they become carriers of the disease without being strongly affected by it.
-Others will show symptoms within 72 hours of becoming infected.
-Here are some signs that your dog might have salmonellosis.
+Some dogs may experience no symptoms even though they have a salmonella infection.
+Instead, they become carriers of the disease without feeling strong effects from it.
+Others will show symptoms within 72 hours of infection.

 - Diarrhea, sometimes with mucus in the stool